 Socio-cultural anthropology, gender, migration and refugees, political conflict, research methods, Africa, Europe, North America

-Recent courses she has taught include: Gender, Power, and Sexualities in Africa; Writing Human Rights; Darfur: Conflict and Human Rights in Africa; Refugees and Humanitarian Response; Ethnographic Interviewing; Cultural Anthropology; Senior Seminar; Culture and Globalization; and Life Histories, Cultures, Selves.
-She also taught a course in French called the Language of Diplomacy, with French Professor Juliette Rogers, that explored questions of vocation and international public service and that included a field trip to The Hague, Geneva, Marseille, and Paris to visit the institutions engaged in the course.
+Recent courses she has taught include: Gender, Power, and Sexualities in Africa; Writing Human Rights; Race, Racism, Decolonization: Lessons from South Africa; Refugees and Humanitarian Response; Ethnographic Interviewing; Cultural Anthropology; Senior Seminar; Culture and Globalization; and Life Histories, Cultures, Selves.
+She also teaches a course in French, “The Language of Diplomacy,” with French Professor Juliette Rogers, that explores questions of vocation and international public service and includes a program in The Hague, Geneva, Marseille, and Paris to visit the institutions engaged in the course.